JoeMburu/sleep-wellness-hub/README.md

 ## Features

-The Sleep Wellness Hub is comprised of different sections - the home section, the sleep tips section, the common sleep disorder section, the benefits of sleep section, and the about us section.
-The following are the section features and what they offer to users.
+The Sleep Wellness Hub website is a one-page website divided into four sections, the home section, the sleep tips section, the common sleep disorder section, the benefits of sleep section, and the about us section.
+Each section provided related information that supports the overall theme of the website.
 ### Existing Features

 - __Navigation Bar__